 15. Udall Undergraduate Scholarship

 The Udall Undergraduate Scholarship winner gains access to the UDALL Network, an organization that includes the leaders and change-makers of the Native American Communities.
-Additionally, the scholarship awardee attends an orientation in Arizona and receives a financial award up to $7,000 for academic costs.
+Additionally, the scholarship awardee attends an orientation in Arizona and receives a financial award of up to $7,000 for academic costs.
 Scholarship candidates must be civic-minded, have displayed exceptional leadership qualities, and be a sophomore or junior currently enrolled in an institution of higher learning.

 The Morris K. Udall & Steward L. Udall Foundation is dedicated to maintaining the legacies of two individuals who, when serving as members of the House of Representatives (and in their civilian lives) contributed positively to Native American communities.
 The Udall Foundation was established by an act of Congress in the early 1990s and is currently an independent agency within the executive branch of the United States government.